RedisLabs/redislabs-docs/content/rc/security/aws-transit-gateway.md

     {{<image filename="images/rc/tgw-create-attachment-button.png" width="250px" alt="The Create attachment button." >}}{{< /image >}}

-    This will request an peering attachment representing Redis's AWS account to the Transit Gateway.
+    This will request a peering attachment representing Redis's AWS account to the Transit Gateway.

 1. If your transit gateway does not automatically accept peering attachment requests, the attachment will be in **Pending acceptance** status.
 Follow the guide to [Accept a peering attachment request](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-peering.html#tgw-peering-accept-reject) from the [AWS VPC console](https://console.aws.amazon.com/vpc/).